 About

-Teresa made her debut in Vienna 2024 performing as Rosette in Manon under the baton of Emmanuel Villaume.
-Shortly after, she debuted in the role of Junger Doktor in Palestrina, conducted by Christian Thielemann.
-This season at the Wiener Staatsoper, Teresa also covered a wide range of roles including Zerlina, Mercedes and Lola, among others.
+Teresa made her debut in Vienna 2024 performing as Rosette in Manon and shortly after, she debuted in the role of Junger Doktor in Palestrina, under the baton of Christian Thielemann.
+During the 2024/25 season, Teresa had the pleasure of jumping in three times at the Wiener Staatsoper (all role debuts): first as Laura in the new production of Tchaikovsky's Iolanta, conducted by Tugan Sokhiev; after that as the Zweite Dame in The Magic Flute, conducted by Adam Fischer; and as Mercédès in Carmen, conducted by Marco Armiliato.
+This season at the Wiener Staatsoper, she also covered a wide range of roles including Cherubino, Zerlina, Lola, among others.

 Teresa is a prizewinner in various competitions, including the International Singing Competition Cascais Ópera 2024, where she received a prize-contract with the Marvão International Music Festival, awarded by Juliane Banse.
 In the field of song, she received the Song Award at the Vocallis Festival 2021 in the Netherlands.